wenyaoxue/notes/ReactJS.md

 * can be used to substitute values in the html - `{var}` - either directly, or when sending variables (`childvar={cmptvar}`)
   * if var is an array, you can use the entire array `{var}` or you can use each element `{var.map((ele)=>ONEHTMLTAG)}` - where ONEHTMLTAG can include `<CHILDCMPT childvar={ele}/>`
 *
-## state - only for class-based components
+## state - only for class-based components (but you can pass state variables as props to functional components)
 * read write
 * object
 * initialize